phillipsnick/samsung-tv/README.md

 Some considerations and limitations:
 * The RS232 port may need enabling via the [service menu](http://www.factory-reset.com/wiki/Samsung_Service_Menu)
 * Not all TVs can be powered up via RS232
-* Some TVs may not work at all (my 2007 LE40M87 prints output via serial but no ability to control it)
+* Some TVs may not work at all (my 2007 LE40M87 prints output via serial but no control)
 * No two way communication